 ULUWATU has a lovely story . . .

-I think the Uluwatu story is wonderful.
+I think the Uluwatu public story is wonderful.
 Of course, I would; I wrote it myself.

 That beautiful shop in the photo?
 Yeah, I designed and built every centimeter of it.